Cancer Research UK logo.

 It can be hard for GPs to decide who may have leukaemia and who might have a more minor condition just based on symptoms.
 Minor conditions are common and leukaemia is rare.
 So it would not be the first diagnosis that comes to mind when you are in your GP surgery.

-For some symptoms, your doctor may ask you to wait to see if the symptoms get better with treatment, such as antibiotics.
+Your doctor may ask you to wait to see if the symptoms get better with treatment, such as antibiotics.
 This is not uncommon.
 The important thing is to go back to your GP if you’re not getting better.

 UK referral guidelines